nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### GPIO Sysfs Numbers

 To address a GPIO port via sysfs, you do not use the C.H.I.P.
 Pro or GR8 pin name.
 Sysfs sees the pins as another set of numbers.
-To find out what number to use for each GPIO pin reference the table below.
+To find out what number to use for each GPIO pin reference the tables below.

 **Sysfs Pin Numbers**